19 Secrets to Steal from People Who Never Get Sick

 Although you may feel as though you fall into a deep slumber after a night of drinking, alcohol actually disrupts your sleep cycle and compromises the quality of your sleep.
 Sleep is so wonderfully restorative to your immune system; cutting back on drinking will help your body protect against harmful germs you might be encountering.

-The act of drinking tea—as well as inhaling the steam that’s produced by a hot beverage—will stimulate hair follicles in the nose, making it easier for you to move germs out of your nose when you breathe.
-You may think that taking medicines can improve your health, but there are everyday medication habits that could make you sick.
+The act of drinking tea—as well as inhaling the steam that’s produced by a hot beverage—may stimulate hair follicles in the nose, making it easier for you to move germs out of your nose when you breathe.
+(You may think that taking medicines can improve your health, but here are everyday medication habits that could make you sick.)

 They have a packed social calendar